mautic/user-documentation/docs/authentication/authentication.rst

 ===============
 To turn on SAML support in Mautic, you first need the IDP's metadata XML which they provide.
 If it's a URL, browse to the URL then save the content into an XML file.

-Go to Configuration -> User/Authentication Settings.
-Then upload this file as the Identity Provider Metadata file.
+1. Go to **Configuration** > **User/Authentication** Settings.

+2. Upload this file as the Identity Provider Metadata file.

-It's recommended to create a non-Admin Role as the default Role for created Users.
-Select this Role in the 'Default Role for created Users' dropdown.
+3. It's recommended to create a non-Admin Role as the default Role for created Users.
+Select this Role in the '**Default Role for created Users**' dropdown.

 Configuring the IDP
 ===================